digEmAll/bsearchtools/README.md

 plus an attribute containing the necessary indexes data.
 So it can still be used as a normal `data.frame`, since the base functions have not been overridden (except for `print`, which prepend the list of indexed columns).

+### Installation

+The package is available on CRAN : https://cran.r-project.org/package=bsearchtools

 ### Examples :

 - Get lower and upper bound indexes :